 - Asia-Pacific Leadership Network for Nuclear Non-Proliferation and Disarmament (APLN)

-- US Department of Energy (DOE)
+- U.S. Office of Nuclear Energy

 - World Nuclear Association (WNA)